AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ---
-title: Style AEM CIF Core Components
+title: Style Adobe Experience Manager CIF Core Components
-description: Learn how to style AEM CIF Core Components.
-The tutorial covers how Client-Side Libraries or clientlibs are used to deploy and manage CSS and Javascript for an Adobe Experience Manager (AEM) Commerce implementation.
-This tutorial will also cover how the ui.frontend module and a webpack project are integrated into the end-to-end build process.
+description: Learn how to style Adobe Experience Manager (AEM) CIF Core Components.
+The tutorial covers how Client-Side Libraries or clientlibs are used to deploy and manage CSS and JavaScript for an AEM Commerce implementation.
+This tutorial also covers how the ui.frontend module and a webpack project are integrated into the end-to-end build process.
 sub-product: Commerce
 topics: Development
 version: Cloud Service